karissawhiting/nyc-oracle/README.md

 `scripts` has all scripts including `utils` which contain core helpers (data pulls, quantile categorization, seasonality scoring, prompt construction) used by the top-level scripts.

 - `scripts`:
     - `example-prophecy-pipeline.R` - Runs an example of the prototype pipeline.
-Assembles data for a requested month/day, builds LLM prompts, calls the chattr/LLM API, and formats the prophecy text used by the animation and printed card.
+Assembles data for a requested month/day, builds LLM prompts, calls the chattr/LLM API, and renders prophecy text.

 - `scripts/utils`:

+    - `get-datasets-and-metadata.R` - Metadata lookup and dataset discovery helpers for browsing and selecting candidate NYC datasets.

     - `analyze-and-process-cycles.R` - Utilities to compute counts by date, build full daily series, and produce seasonality/ACF scores.

-    - `categorize-values-by-date.R` - Quantile-based categorization helpers (e.g., `categorize_by_distribution`) used to turn numeric counts into ordered labels: very low, low, medium, high, very high.
+    - `categorize-values-by-date.R` - Distribution-based categorization helpers (`categorize_by_distribution`) used to turn numeric counts of dataset cycles into ordered labels: very low, low, medium, high, very high.

     - `generate-prophecy.R` - Helper functions for assembling the final data text that is sent to the LLM (prompt templates, token-safe formatting).

-    - `get-datasets-and-metadata.R` - Metadata lookup and dataset discovery helpers for browsing and selecting candidate NYC datasets.

 ## Overview Diagram